AlexandruValeanu/Game-of-Life/README.md

 This implementation uses a library called threadcso which can be found here: [threadcso.jar](https://www.cs.ox.ac.uk/teaching/materials16-17/concurrentprogramming/ThreadCSO/)

-Note: this implementation is not meant to be efficient but I believe it to be a very simple and clear concurrent implementation of a cellular automaton
+**Note**: this implementation is not meant to be efficient but I believe it to be a very simple and clear concurrent implementation of a cellular automaton